The Development of Explosions in Axisymmetric Ab Initio Core-Collapse Supernova Simulations of 12-25 $M_\odot$ Stars

 The second method involves computing the acceleration of the proto-NS by summing up all the forces acting upon it, and integrating with respect to time to compute the velocity \citep{ScKiJa06, NoBrBu10, WoJaMu10, WoJaMu13}.
 We compute

 and then

-The proto-NS star velocities as a function of time for our models, computed from Equations~(\ref{Accel_sources}) and~(\ref{V_ns_accel}) using a fiducial radius $R_{0} =$100~km for evaluation of the forces, are plotted in Figure~\ref{B12_B25_NS_vs_tb}b with dashed lines.
+The proto-NS star velocities as a function of time for our models, computed from Equations~(\ref{Accel_sources}) and~(\ref{V_ns_accel}) using a fiducial radius $R_{0} =$100~km for evaluation of the forces, are plotted in Figure~\ref{B12_B25_NS_v_vs_tb}, upper panel, with dashed lines.

 For three of the models (all but B12-WH07) the proto-NS velocity magnitude declines towards the end of the simulation.
-The velocity contributions from the three forces in Equation~(\ref{Accel_sources}) are plotted in Figure~\ref{B12_B25_NS_vs_tb}c.
+The velocity contributions from the three forces in Equation~(\ref{Accel_sources}) are plotted in Figure~\ref{B12_B25_NS_v_vs_tb}, lower panel.
 The dominant contribution to the proto-NS velocity is the gravity term, which is partially canceled by the momentum transport term, indicating that the dominant process giving rise to the proto-NS velocity is anisotropic mass loss with similar velocities.
 The cause of the decline in the magnitude of the proto-NS velocity is the continuing accretion of matter onto the proto-NS (Figure~\ref{fig:heat}c) and the onset of mass ejection from the opposite pole from that which occurred at earlier times.

-It is gratifying to note that both methods of computing the proto-NS kick velocities yield similar velocities as a function of time, as it indicates that \chimera\ conserves linear momentum to good accuracy, despite not constructing the gravitational potential in \chimera\ to explicitly conserve linear momentum.
+It is gratifying to note that both methods of computing the proto-NS kick velocities yield similar velocities as a function of time, as it indicates that \chimera\ conserves linear momentum to good accuracy, despite the gravitational potential not being constructed in \chimera\ to explicitly conserve linear momentum.
 The final proto-NS velocity has only been attained for model B12-WH07, which has a final computed velocity of $\sim$100~\kmps.
 For the remaining three models we can only suggest that models B15-WH07 and B20-WH07 will have final velocities of $\sim$100--200~\kmps\ and model B25-WH07 will have a final velocity of $\sim$500~\kmps.
 Their velocities at the time of this report are listed in Table \ref{tab:outcomes}.